 1. What are the benefits of a full tang knife?

 These knives are heavy and have high-strength which provides the right balance and control to perform heavy tasks.
-It can resist stress from any activity and may last longer.
+It can resist stress from most activities and may last longer.

 2. What does it mean if a knife is full tang?